When your deciding on the wardrobe for your children’s book characters, what kinds of things do you take into consideration?

 • Fall can be insinuated through more natural choices like browns and golds, with an eye on making the light more golden (just like the tones the lower sun will give off in the fall season.)

 • Create a wintery feeling with purples, cool blues, greys and whites.
-Pay especial attention to the colors of the shadows.
+Pay special attention to the colors of the shadows.

 Take a look at photos of your yard in different seasons and see what color changes you can pick out.
 Or, try googling images of a certain place (eg. New York) in different seasons to see how it differs.